redherd-project/redherd-framework/README.md

 ## Funding

-This project received neither funding nor sponsorship.
+This is a non-profit project which received neither funding nor sponsorship.